CPK Insurance

 Most cabinet installers start by reviewing general liability insurance for property damage and third-party claims, then add inland marine coverage for tools, mobile property, and equipment in transit.
 If your work continues after installation, completed operations coverage is also worth asking about.

 Cost varies based on payroll, number of trucks, tools, job size, coverage limits, and whether you need workers compensation or commercial auto.
-In New Mexico, the average premium range in the data provided is $152 to $608 per month, but your quote can vary by operation.
+Your quote can vary based on the operation.

 New Mexico requires workers compensation for businesses with 3 or more employees, and commercial auto minimum liability limits are $25,000/$50,000/$10,000 when vehicles are covered.
 Many commercial leases also require proof of general liability coverage.